Glossary term

 - Most term policies do not build cash value.

-- Term coverage is usually less expensive than permanent coverage for the same face amount, especially at younger ages.
+- Term coverage is usually less expensive than permanent coverage for the same face amount.

-- Renewal and conversion features can matter because coverage may become more expensive or harder to replace later.
+- Renewal and conversion terms matter because replacing coverage later may cost more or require new underwriting.

 How Term Life Insurance Works

 A term policy is written for a defined coverage period.
-If the insured dies during that period and the policy has not lapsed, the insurer pays the death benefit to the named beneficiary.
-If the insured outlives the term, the policy ends unless there is a renewal or conversion feature and the owner chooses to use it.
+If the insured dies during that period and the policy has not lapsed, the insurer pays the benefit.
+If the insured outlives the term, the policy generally ends unless the owner renews or converts it under the contract rules.

 The Bottom Line

-Term life insurance is life insurance that covers the insured for a specified period and pays a death benefit only if death occurs during that term.
-It matters because it can provide relatively efficient financial protection during the years when a family or obligation is most exposed to income loss.
+Term life insurance covers the insured for a specified period and pays a death benefit only if death occurs during that term.
+It can provide relatively efficient financial protection during the years when a household is most exposed to income loss, debt obligations, and dependent-care costs.